Can I Work from a Home Office on an E2 Visa?

 … the burden of proof to establish status rests with the alien.
 If the alien’s qualification … is uncertain, you may request whatever documentation is needed to overcome that uncertainty.”

 In plain language – it needs to be obvious to the officer that the E2 visa requirements have been met.
 Therefore, we must use common sense and put ourselves in the consular officer’s shoes.
 Think about it this way: This officer has never met you and has no idea about your industry.
-He or she will review your information for literally a few moments before determining whether you and your business meet the requirements.
+They will review your information for literally a few moments before determining whether you and your business meet the requirements.
 What does that mean?
 Keep it simple and over-prove the requirements.

 The “Real and Operating” Requirement for the E2 Visa